A Guide To Buying Gold Jewellery As An Investment

 Avoid New Diamonds

+New jewellery that contains a diamond is generally considered a bad investment.
 Did you know that diamonds lose over 50% of their value the second you leave the jewellery store?
-With this in mind, any new jewellery that contains a diamond is generally a bad investment.
 Yes, that’s right — if you’re buying an iced out bracelet as an investment piece, then you’ve made a serious mistake.

 Buying second hand diamond jewellery, such as engagement rings, can often lead to significant savings.
 This means that, if you can find the right pre-owned diamond piece, you could benefit from a successful investment; especially with antique or vintage pieces.